 The Pennsylvania Academy of Fine Arts’ PAFA from Home: Inspiration Everywhere, Anywhere resource allows online visitors to browse the museum’s renowned permanent collection, take 360-degree virtual tours of the Historic Landmark Building and Samuel M.V.
 Hamilton Building, and more.

 Those with an interest in maritime history browse the Independence Seaport Museum’s expansive collection of artifacts and historic ships online or enjoy a Virtual Field Trip, instructional video, or virtual tour of the historic submarine Becuna.
 The museum also offers a series of virtual events, including scavenger hunts and holiday specials.

 Museum of the American Revolution

 The Museum of the American Revolution in Old City has a robust online tour, which navigates throughout the museum’s immersive galleries and incredible replicas via 360-degree, high-resolution images, clickable elements, an audio tour, and more.
+The new When Women Lost the Vote: A Revolutionary Story, 1776-1807 exhibit is also available to explore online, complete with videos, high resolution images, and interactive components.
 The museum also offers a Virtual Field Trip, at-home activities for families, and many other digital resources and virtual events.

 National Constitution Center